-My name is ANDY WILLOUGHBY and I along with FREDERICK BUJA are on the board of directors of the ROCHESTER INVENTORS GROUP ,,, our meetings are the SECOND SATURDAY OF EACH MONTH (except July and August) from 11: am tell 2: pm we meet at the CENTRAL LIBRARY OF ROCHESTER & MONROE COUNTY, 115 South ave, corner of Broad St, Rochester, in the Science/History Division 3rd floor of the Bausch & Lomb building, meeting are FREE and open to the public.
+My name is ANDY WILLOUGHBY, I along with others are on the board of directors of the ROCHESTER INVENTORS GROUP ,,, We meet at the CENTRAL LIBRARY OF ROCHESTER & MONROE COUNTY, 115 South ave, corner of Broad St, Rochester, in the Science/History Division 3rd floor of the Bausch & Lomb building, meeting are FREE and open to the public.

 It used to be that Rochester NY Monroe County had more Patents per capita than any other county in the United States. we are in 5th place now.